varnishcache/varnish-cache/doc/sphinx/users-guide/index.rst

 HTTP requests the way you want, what to cache, how to cache it, modifying HTTP headers etc. etc.

-:ref:`users_report` explains how you can see and monitor what Varnish does, from transaction level to aggregate statistics.
+:ref:`users_report` explains how you can monitor what Varnish does, from a transactional level to aggregating statistics.

 :ref:`users_performance` is about tuning your website with Varnish.

-:ref:`users_trouble` is for locating and fixing trouble with Varnish.
+:ref:`users_trouble` is for locating and fixing common issues with Varnish.

 .. toctree::
    :maxdepth: 2